 Bake for 16 minutes or until a toothpick comes out clean.

-Then let the mixture continue to bubble and reduce for 10 more minutes.
+Let the mixture continue to bubble and reduce for 10 more minutes.
 Turn heat down if it's splashing or burning.
 It should be reduced by about half and the liquid is still present but slightly thicker.
 Allow this to cool completely.

 To start the white chocolate mousse, over a double boiler melt the cacao butter completely.
-Once melted, whisk in 1 cup canned coconut cream, soy milk powder, and agave nectar.
+Once melted, whisk in 1 cup of canned coconut cream, soy milk powder, and agave nectar.